Behavioral Science and Health Equity, M.P.H.

 Admission Requirements

-Applicants should have a bachelor’s degree in a social science, biomedical science or a closely-related field, but other majors will certainly be considered, preferably with a 3.00 grade point average.
+A bachelor’s degree in a biomedical or social science is preferred, but other majors will certainly be considered.
 Professional experience in a health-related field is highly valued.

 Application Deadline